 In a year of challenge and change, our incentive plan payments reflect the performance of the company.
-In a year of challenge and change, our incentive plan payments reflect the performance of the company.
 The structure of the President and CEO's compensation arrangements, with the emphasis on results based variable pay, and the 2020 above-target free cash flow achievement and the below-target revenue and profit achievement, have led to an overall payment of 84% of target short-term incentive for Mr. Lundmark as President and CEO.